shajan99/Google-Data-Analytics-Capstone-Project-Bellabeat/README.md

 * sleep
   * Contains data for 24 unique IDs
-SleepDay should be split into Date & Time.
+  * SleepDay should be split into Date & Time.
 Time column should be dropped as it is unnecessary for daily level analysis.
 Date column should be date type instead of character type
-TotalSleepRecords is ambiguous.
+  * TotalSleepRecords is ambiguous.
 This column is being dropped.
-TotalMinutesAsleep is the duration the user spent sleeping TotalTimeInBed is the duration the user spent in bed, both sleeping and awake weight
+  * TotalMinutesAsleep is the duration the user spent sleeping
+  * TotalTimeInBed is the duration the user spent in bed, both sleeping and awake

+* weight
-Contains data for 8 unique IDs
+  * Contains data for 8 unique IDs
-Date should be split into Date & Time.
+  * Date should be split into Date & Time.
 Time column should be dropped as it is unnecessary for daily level analysis.
 Date column should be date type instead of character type
-WeightKg is the bodyweight of the user in kilograms WeightPound is the bodyweight of the user in pounds Fat is the body fat percentage of the user.
+  * WeightKg is the bodyweight of the user in kilograms
+  * WeightPound is the bodyweight of the user in pounds
+  * Fat is the body fat percentage of the user.
 65 out of 67 entries are NA, indicating that the user did not input this data.
 This column is being dropped
-BMI is the body mass index of the user
+  * BMI is the body mass index of the user
-IsManualReport indicates whether the user manually entered body composition information or if it was uploaded automatically through a WiFi connected device
+  * IsManualReport indicates whether the user manually entered body weight information or if it was uploaded automatically through a WiFi connected device
-LogId is ambiguous.
+  * LogId is ambiguous.
 This column is being dropped

-For the error checks above, include screenshots of code (distinct, NA, duplicate, structure) Also include screenshots for the cleaning and transformation below

-Data cleaning & transformation changelog (Description of what changed and why):
+**Data cleaning & transformation changelog (Description of what changed and why):**

-daily_activity
+* daily_activity
-Changed Date variable to Date type using mutuate function Dropped unnecessary columns using select function TrackerDistance, as it is made redundant because of TotalDistance LoggedActivitiesDistance, since most values are null ActivityDate, since a new Date column was made with the correct type Reordered columns using select function to bring Date column next to ID column sleep
+  * Changed Date variable to Date type using mutuate function
+  * Dropped unnecessary columns using select function
+    * TrackerDistance, as it is made redundant because of TotalDistance
+    * LoggedActivitiesDistance, since most values are null
+    * ActivityDate, since a new Date column was made with the correct type
+  * Reordered columns using select function to bring Date column next to ID column

+* sleep
-Removed duplicate entries using distinct function Divided  Date Time column into two using separate function Changing Date variable to Date type using mutate function Dropped unnecessary columns using select function TotalSleepRecords, as it is ambiguous
+  * Removed duplicate entries using distinct function
+  * Divided  Date Time column into two using separate function
+  * Changing Date variable to Date type using mutate function
+  * Dropped unnecessary columns using select function
+    * TotalSleepRecords, as it is ambiguous
-Time, as it is not needed for any analysis
+    * Time, as it is not needed for any analysis
-Added TimeAwake column using mutate function as it is needed for analysis weight
+  * Added TimeAwake column using mutate function as it is needed for analysis

+* weight
-Divide Date Time column into two using separate function Changed Date variable to Date type using mutate function Dropped unnecessary columns using select function
+  * Divide Date Time column into two using separate function
+  * Changed Date variable to Date type using mutate function
+  * Dropped unnecessary columns using select function
-Fat, because most columns are NA
+    * Fat, because most columns are NA
-LogID, because it is not needed for any analysis
+    * LogID, because it is not needed for any analysis
-Time, because it is not needed for any analysis
+    * Time, because it is not needed for any analysis

-Merged the above datasets into merged_activity_sleep (merger of daily_activity and sleep), merged_activity_weight (merger of daily_activity and weight), and merged_data (merger of all 3 datasets).
+* Merged the above datasets into merged_activity_sleep (merger of daily_activity and sleep), merged_activity_weight (merger of daily_activity and weight), and merged_data (merger of all 3 datasets).
 This was done using the merge function to allow for analysis

 ### Analyze